 Peel Hall Community Primary School creates an inclusive environment where all of our pupils are valued and cared for.
 Every child may need special educational help for any number of reasons.
 These may be emotional, behavioural, learning or related to a medical problem.
 If you have concerns about your child in any way, do come into school and share your concern with your child’s teacher.
-Our school SENCo Mr Smith, is also available to discuss any issues relating to SEN. Concerns may also be shared with myself Mr Hallam.
+Our school SENCo Mr Smith, is also available to discuss any issues relating to SEN. Concerns may also be shared with myself Miss Brownlee.

 How does Peel Hall Community Primary School know if children need extra help?

 - Concerns are raised by parents/carers, teachers or the child.

 - Limited progress is being made.

 - There is a change in the child’s progress or behaviour.